pyControl/docs/docs/user-guide/hardware.md

 ---
 ### Lickometer

 An electrical lickometer board which has two lick detection circuits and two solenoid ports.
 The outputs LCK 1 and LCK 2 should be connected to the reward delivery tubes and the GND output should be connected to the (conductive) floor of the setup.
 The lick detection circuits detect when the reward delivery tube is electrically connected to ground by the subject licking.
 The maximum current through the lick detection circuit is 1uA.
 The default event names generated by licking are 'lick_1' and 'lick_2' when the contact is made, and 'lick_1_off' and 'lick_2_off' when the contact is broken.
 Different event names can be specified when the Lickometer is instantiated.
-By default debouncing is used on lick events with a 5ms debounce window.
+By default, debouncing is used on lick events with a 5ms debounce window.

 **Required driver files:** *_lickometer.py*